RuleML/PSOATransRunComponents/README.md

 * Unselect all branches except the "master" branch and click "Next"
 * Set your local path of the project folder and click "Next"
 * Click "Next" and then "Finish" to import the project into Eclipse
-4. Prepare for compilation
+4. Preparation for building project
 * Expand the dropdown list besides the green run button in the Eclipse toolbar and click "Run Configurations"
 * Expand "Maven Build" menu, choose any one of the "InterPrologInstall" items, and click "Run".
 This will install the InterProlog library to your local Maven repository.
 * There should be red-cross error icons shown for projects PSOA2X, PSOACore, and tptp-parser.
+If they are not shown, trying building the project once as explained in the Section "Building Project in Eclipse".
 To fix the problem, follow the next steps.
 * Expand the "PSOACore" project, open pom.xml and choose the "pom.xml" tab.
 * Hover your cursor over the \<execution\> element with a red wavy underline and click the "Discover new m2e connectors" fix option.
 * Click "Finish" and follow the guideline to install m2e connectors for ANTLR.
 The installation will show a security warning "You are installing software that contains unsigned content."
 Click "OK" to ignore the warning.
 * Restart Eclipse to finish the preparation process

+Building Project in Eclipse
+* Right-click the PSOATools project in the left panel, choose "Run As -> Maven install" to build the project.
+This does an incremental build of PSOATools and all of its subprojects.
+The path of the output PSOATransRun jar file is \<project dir\>\PSOATransRun\target\PSOATransRunLocal.jar.
+In case the building process is successful but Eclipse still shows errors for the projects, right-click the PSOATools project and choose "Maven -> Update Project".
+* For a clean build (may be needed for the last round of testing and release), click "Run As -> Maven clean" before doing "Maven install".

+Running Tests
+* To test PSOATransRun, execute the command line, where \<testDir\> is the path to the folder containing test cases: java -jar PSOATransRunLocal.jar --test -i \<testDir\>